#TakeoverThursday: Tiffany Kuiper's Story on Travel & Personal Growth

 Leading up to Italy, I had many things on my mind.
 My sister had recently gotten married and four days after her wedding, I was flying overseas for my first international solo trip.
 Not going to lie, I was really concerned for mum and how she would cope with losing two daughters within a matter of days.
 The day before leaving Brisbane to fly to Italy was interesting.
 I was excited yet extremely nervous at the same time, and didn’t sleep very well leading up to my trip, as my mind was running a million miles an hour.
 I didn’t know how to deal with all these positive and negatives emotions but; I didn’t let them get the better of me.
 I gained more than just 10CP, I discovered an inner strength and confidence that I didn’t realise.

-of January at 11pm, my parents and I arrived at Brisbane airport.
+On the 3rd of January at 11pm, my parents and I arrived at Brisbane airport.
 Dad wheeled my heavy red suitcase and mum comforted me as we walked to the airport.
 The airport was deserted and LED lights attempted to fill the space with light but still felt barren and unoccupied.

 As the rest of the world was fast asleep, I was beginning to start my adventure.